Vatican insists no reports of sexual abuse against Argentine

-VATICAN CITY (AP) — The Vatican is insisting that there were no accusations of sexual abuse against an Argentine bishop close to Pope Francis when he resigned in 2017 and was promoted to a job at the Vatican.
+VATICAN CITY (AP) — The Vatican is insisting that there were no accusations of sexual abuse against an Argentine bishop close to Pope Francis when he resigned suddenly in 2017 and was promoted to a job at the Vatican.

-Zanchetta’s former deputy, the Rev. Juan Jose Manzano, told The Associated Press last week that he sent the Vatican reports in 2015 and 2017 of alleged inappropriate behavior by Zanchetta that included taking naked selfies and misconduct with adult seminarians.
+The former deputy to Archbishop Gustavo Zanchetta, the Rev. Juan Jose Manzano, told The Associated Press last week that he had sent the Vatican information in 2015 and 2017 of alleged inappropriate sexual behavior by Zanchetta that included taking naked selfies and reports that he engaged in harassment and misconduct with adult seminarians.

-Manzano said those reports didn’t constitute formal canonical complaints of sexual abuse, but were information he, another ex-vicar general and the seminary rector in Oran, Argentina, brought to the Vatican’s attention.
+Manzano told AP those reports didn’t constitute formal canonical accusations of sexual abuse, but were merely reports of behavior that he, another former vicar general and the rector of the seminary in Oran, northern Argentina, considered important to bring to the Vatican’s attention.

 Most Read Nation & World Stories